 To deepen your understanding of code-level analysis, start experimenting with reviewing malicious code statically, without running it in a debugger.
 You can do this using Ghidra, which includes a disassembler and decompiler.
 For an introduction to this powerful tool, see the Code Analysis With Ghidra video by Anuj Soni, and review his accompanying blog post:

-Learn to Examine Malicious Scripts and Document Files
+Learn Malware Analysis by Examining Malicious Scripts and Document Files

 In addition to being able to analyze compiled binaries, you should learn how to examine malicious scripts and documents.
 Such forms of malware are often used to deliver other malicious payloads and can directly implement the attacker’s logic.